 - **We are now advising that you (and your support person if possible), should self-isolate after 37 weeks in anticipation of your delivery.

 I had a cold last week but I’m better now.
 When can I stop self-isolating?

 - Ideally you will wait 10 days from symptoms onset before coming out of self-isolating.

 - If you have concerns or issues during these 10 days, we are happy to do a phone visit so please call our clinic

 What do I do if I have cold symptoms in my 3rd trimester but I otherwise feel ok?

-- If you are beyond 28 weeks please let us know as you may qualify for a swab to find out whether your symptoms are due to COVID before delivery.
+- If you are beyond 36 weeks and have cold/flu symptoms, please let us know as you may qualify for a swab to find out whether your symptoms are due to COVID before delivery.

 I have a cold and I think I need to be seen in the hospital, what do I do?

 - Call ahead if you can!
 This allows us to prepare to see you safely.
 We will also assess whether you need to come in or whether we can possibly take care of you via the phone only.